 - It is a way of nonverbally communicating how unhappy she is and that she wants help.

 But cutting is a complicated behavior and may serve all of these purposes for the same kid at different times.
-Whatever the reason, cutting develops as bad way of managing the problems in a girl’s life.
+Whatever the reason, cutting develops as a bad way of managing the problems in a girl’s life.
 It brings temporary relief or distraction from those problems, but doesn’t help solve them.

 Unfortunately, it’s also a bad “habit” that can be addictive.
 The more times a girl cuts to relieve emotional pain, the more she will feel the urge to do it again.
 That’s why getting help early is very important.
 Experts say that if you can get help before the cutter has performed 10 self-harming acts, the treatment is significantly easier.
 After that, it’s no longer just a behavior but a real addiction.